niklasramo/tikki/README.md

 - **time** &nbsp;&mdash;&nbsp; _number_
   - Current time in milliseconds.
 - **...args** &nbsp;&mdash;&nbsp; _any_
-  - Any other arguments you see fit, just remember to provide your custom `FrameCallback` type to the Ticker, when using TS, as demonstrated in the example below.
+  - Any other arguments you see fit.
+Just remember to provide your custom `FrameCallback` type to `Ticker`, when using TS, as demonstrated in the example below.

 **Examples**